haskell/cabal/Cabal/doc/cabal-package.rst

     developer documentation for more details on frameworks.
 This entry is ignored on all other platforms.

-.. pkg-field:: extra-frameworks-dirs: directory list
+.. pkg-field:: extra-framework-dirs: directory list
     :since: 1.24

     On Darwin/MacOS X, a list of directories to search for frameworks.